-15.2.9.
-As noted at Paragraph 15.1.1, this Chapter assesses the effects on soils and agriculture, therefore the study area comprises the EMG2 Works within the DCO Application, with the exception of the small area of land for the sub-station within the EMG2 Works that is proposed for a sub-station upgrade.
-The Highway Works within the DCO Application and the EMG1 Works within the MCO Application do not contain any agricultural land or soil resources and are therefore scoped out of this assessment.
+15.2.3.
+This Chapter assesses the effects on soils and agriculture, therefore the study area comprises the EMG2 Main Site.
+The Highway Works and EMG1 Works areas do not contain any agricultural land or soil resources and are therefore scoped out of this assessment.